Pressure at infinity and strong positive recurrence in negative curvature: Thermodynamical formalism

 The following crucial result was shown in~\cite{OP} for $F=0$ and in~\cite[Chap.\ 6]{PPS} in general.

-\begin{theo}[\cite{OP}--\cite{PPS}] Let $M$ be a nonelementary complete connected Riemannian manifold with pinched negative curvature and bounded first derivative of the curvature.
-Let $F: T^1M\to \bbR$ be a Hölder-continuous potential with finite pressure.
+\begin{theo}[\cite{OP}--\cite{PPS}] Let $F: T^1M\to \bbR$ be a Hölder-continuous potential with finite topological pressure.
 Then the following alternative holds.
-If a measure $m^F$ on $T^1M$ given by the Patterson-Sullivan-Gibbs construction is finite, then (once normalized into a probability measure) it is the unique probability measure realizing the supremum in the variational principle:
+If a measure $m^F$ on $T^1M$ given by the Patterson-Sullivan-Gibbs construction is finite and if, once normalized into a probability measure, it belongs to $\calM_1^F$, then it is the unique probability measure realizing the supremum in the variational principle:

-If such a measure $m^F$ is infinite, then there is no probability measure realizing this supremum. \end{theo}
+Otherwise, there is no probability measure realizing this supremum. \end{theo}

 We will also need the following result, called {\em Hopf-Tsuji-Sullivan-Roblin} Theorem, see~\cite[Theorem 5.3]{PPS} for a more complete statement and a proof.